Natural Approaches to High Blood Pressure

 It’s important to realize that there are health risks to lowering blood pressure too much or too quickly, especially in the elderly and those with other health conditions such as diabetes, kidney disease, etc. Talk to your naturopathic doctor about his or her specific recommendations for what you can do to control or lower your blood pressure.

-Cardiovascular wellness patients at Bastyr’s teaching clinics benefit from our holistic approach that emphasizes patient education about their condition(s), comprehensive lifestyle guidance, naturopathic perspectives on choices of medications, and recommendations for supplemental nutritional and botanical treatments.
-Schedule an appointment at our Seattle or San Diego clinic today.
+Cardiovascular wellness patients at Bastyr’s teaching clinics benefit from our holistic approach that emphasizes patient education about their condition(s), comprehensive lifestyle guidance, naturopathic perspectives on choices of medications, and recommendations for supplemental nutritional and botanical treatments. at our Seattle or today.

 Brook RD, Rajagopalan S. 2017 ACC/AHA/AAPA/ABC/ACPM/AGS/APhA/ASH/ASPC/NMA/PCNA Guideline for the Prevention, Detection, Evaluation, and Management of High Blood Pressure in Adults.
 A report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines.
 J Am Soc Hypertens.
 2018;12(3):238.